Carol-gutianle/llm_finetune/README.md

 # llm_finetune

-A simple process for finetune Large Language Models (LLMs).
+A simple way to fine-tune a large language model(LLM).